nanjiangwill/AI-Scientist/PAPER_REPRODUCTION.md

 The paper reproduction workflow consists of the following steps:

-1. **Paper Extraction**: Extract key information from the paper, including methods, experiments, and results.
+1. **Paper Extraction**: Extract key information from the paper, including:
+   - Methods, experiments, and results
+   - Tables with numerical data
+   - Images, figures, and diagrams
+   - Algorithms and pseudocode
 2. **Method Implementation**: Generate code implementations based on the extracted method descriptions.
 3. **Experiment Execution**: Run experiments following the original paper's setup.
 4. **Result Validation**: Compare reproduced results with the original paper's claims.
 5. **Report Generation**: Generate a comprehensive report on the reproduction process and findings.

+### Enhanced Table and Image Extraction

+The system includes advanced capabilities for extracting critical information from tables and images:

+- **Table Extraction**: Automatically extracts tables from PDFs using multiple methods:
+  - PyMuPDF for layout-based extraction
+  - Tabula-py for grid-based extraction
+  - Regex patterns for text-based tables
+  - Saves tables in both CSV and JSON formats

+- **Image Extraction**: Extracts figures and diagrams with:
+  - Automatic caption detection
+  - OCR for text embedded in images
+  - Association of figures with their descriptions
+  - Preservation of image context

 ## Quick Start